alexkasema/alx-higher_level_programming/0x00-python-hello_world/README.md

 A python script that prints a string that is stored in a variable.
 ## 7-edges.py
 A python script that slices a string
+## 8-concat_edges.py
+A script that slices and  concatenates strings